juandarr/Minecraft-world-backup/README.md

 ### Bash script

 The job of this script is to run the Python script.
-I was careful of using absolute paths in both the Python and Bash scripts to avoid trouble referencing paths.
+Be careful of using absolute paths in both the Python and Bash scripts to avoid trouble referencing paths.

 ## Dependencies

-The modules `shutils`, `subprocess` and `datetime` are part of the standard Python library.
+The modules `shutil`, `subprocess` and `datetime` are part of the standard Python library.

 ## Cron job